-Soil and Water Management Plans (SWMP) has been prepared in accordance with the NSW Department of Housing Publication titled: Managing Urban Stormwater - Soils and Construction (2004) for the whole site.
-Refer to AT&L Civil drawings within Appendix E of the EIS.
+This Management Plan (SWMP) has been prepared in accordance with the NSW Department of Housing Publication titled: Managing Urban Stormwater - Soils and Construction (2004) for the whole site.
+Refer to AT&L Civil drawings within Appendix B.

 5.2.
 Sources of Pollution